 Yes, you heard me correctly…

-The affordable gaming PC listed below is perfect for gamers who are working with a budget, but who want to be able to play their favorite games on at least medium settings on a 1080p monitor.
+The affordable gaming PC listed below is perfect for gamers who are working with a tight budget, but who want to be able to play their favorite games on at least medium settings on a 1080p monitor.

 For starters, you’re typically going to get the best bang for your buck if you build your own computer rather than buying one pre-built.

 And, fortunately, building a PC really isn’t that difficult to do.

 However, if you don’t feel up for building your own computer, I’ve also linked to a similarly-priced pre-built gaming PC for ~$500.
 It won’t quite have the same performance, but if you absolutely do not want to build your own system, it will serve well as an entry-level gaming PC.

 This $500 gaming PC build comes with an Intel Core i3-10100F quad-core (eight-thread) processor, an RX 6500 XT graphics card, 8GB of DDR4 memory, and a 480GB SSD.
 This combination will allow you to play most games on higher settings on a 1080P monitor.
 For non-demanding popular titles like Fortnite, League of Legends, Valorant, Rocket League, or older games like Skyrim, etc. this PC will max them out with a high framerate with no problems.